 In advance, Commerzbank would like to point out that Google Analytics has been extended to include the code “anonymizeIp“ which ensures an anonymous collection of IP addresses (IP masking).
 Google Analytics is therefore only used in connection with an activated anonymous IP.
 This means: The IP address of a user is shortened by Google for users within the member states of the European Union and other contracting states of the Agreement on the European Economic Area.
 Only in exceptional cases (e.g. in the event of a technical defect in the European Union) is the IP address shortened outside the European Economic Area.
 The data is then split up and stored in Google data centers around the world.
 More detailed information on the locations can be found under the following link:

-The method for anonymizing IP addresses used by Google does not write any IP addresses to the hard disk, as the anonymization takes place immediately after receiving the request takes place in memory.
+The method for anonymizing IP addresses used by Google does not write any IP addresses to the devicehard disk, as the anonymization takes place immediately after receiving the request takes place in memory.
 The IP address transmitted in the browser is also not merged with other Google data.

 1. Reach measurement on the Commerzbank website

 Commerzbank uses Google Analytics data to measure reach.
 This includes campaign URL parameters to assign a website visit and the associated interactions to a specific source (e.g. marketing campaigns).
 In this way, Commerzbank can find out how the Commerzbank online offer is being accepted and whether improvements are necessary.
 On behalf of Commerzbank, Google will use this information to evaluate the use of the website.
 Based on your consent according to Art.
-6 para.
-1 lit. a GDPR , Google creates website activity reports and provides other services related to website and internet usage.
+6 (1a) GDPR , Google creates website activity reports and provides other services related to website and internet usage.
 These services include, in particular, functions for displaying Google Analytics reports that contain information on performance with regard to demographic aspects and the interests of the website operator.
 Google may transfer this information to third parties if this is required by law or if third parties process data on behalf of Google.
 However, this is in no case personal data.

-2. Creation of prerequisites for the optimization of marketing campaigns by linking Google Analytics data with your Google Account profile using the Google Analytics Cookie ID
+2. Creation of prerequisites for the optimization of marketing campaigns by linking Google Analytics data with your Google Account profile using the Google Analytics Cookie ID such as determining the progress of the product application process, the completion of the application route and the actual product closure.

 Furthermore, Commerzbank AG uses Google Analytics to carry out cross-device analyzes (app + web data) and to display personal offers outside the websites hosted by Commerzbank AG using the advertising function of Google Analytics.
 The data collected via Google Analytics (pseudonym profile) may be linked by Google with the personal Google account, which can contain the bearer data of this pseudonym.
 As a result, it can be possible for Google to infer the natural person behind the pseudonym profile.
 Commerzbank cannot draw any conclusions about the personal carrier data on Google either in the case of cross-device analyzes or in the display of personal offers.
 The data collected by Google Analytics (e.g. URL) enable Commerzbank AG to draw conclusions about the customer status (e.g. visit to the logout page) or an interest in a Commerzbank product for advertising purposes.
 It is not possible to draw any conclusions about the natural person himself.
 The additional linkage of pseudonymous usage data collected with Google's DoubleClick Advertising Network also enables the demographic composition of Commerzbank website visitors and the effects on the interests of the user to be analyzed.
 Based on this, Google Analytics reports on the performance with regard to demographic aspects and interests through the use of data obtained through interest-related advertising and visitor data from third parties (such as age groups and interest groups).
 This helps Commerzbank to present better and, above all, more relevant advertising.